oddlyfunctional/know_it_all/README.md

 #### What happens when not authorized

-The `authorize` method raises a `KnowItAll::NotAuthorized` exception in case the authorization has failed, and contains the instance of the policy used to perform the validation:
+The `authorize!` method raises a `KnowItAll::NotAuthorized` exception in case the authorization has failed, and contains the instance of the policy used to perform the validation:

 ```ruby
 class ApplicationController < ActionController::Base